davepinch/pinchy.cc/content/streams/the-people-who-work-at-walgreens/0/the-people-who-work-at-walgreens.md

 ---
 title: "The people who work at Walgreens."
+next: "The people who work at Walgreens are not Walgreens."
 notes:
   - The people who work at Walgreens are not Walgreens.
   - They are people who work at Walgreens.